timofeysie/flabellifolia/README.md

 npm i color
 ```

-What's that? *A JavaScript library for immutable color conversion and manipulation with support for CSS color strings.*
+What's Color? *A JavaScript library for immutable color conversion and manipulation with support for CSS color strings.*

+Or more exactly, a utility lib to calculate the tint, shade, and contrast for the base colors.